lufinkey/react-native-spotify/README.md

 	* `event` {PlaybackEvent}

 	Emitted when this device has temporarily lost permission to stream audio from Spotify.
 A user can only stream audio on one of her devices at any given time.
 If playback is started on a different device, this event may occur.

+* **'audioFlush'**

+	* `event` {PlaybackEvent}

+	Emitted when the application should flush its audio buffers (you don't need to deal with this since that's handled by the native code).
+For example, this event occurs when seeking to a different position within a track.

+* **audioDeliveryDone**

+	* `event` {PlaybackEvent}

+	Emitted when the library reaches the end of a playback context and has no more audio to deliver.

+* **trackDelivered**

+	* `event` {PlaybackEvent}

+	Emitted when the application accepted all samples from the current track.
+This is an informative event that indicates that all samples from the current track have been delivered to and accepted by the application.
+The track has not finished yet.

 * **'disconnect'**